bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ## Dependancy Injection

-shout out to Roman Mogylatov, who authored the article from which much of this is drawn - https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html
+(many concepts pulled from https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html by Roman Mogylatov)

----
+--

 #### Dependency injection is a coding pattern that can help you write loosely-coupled, highly-cohesive code.

-Coupling and cohesion basically characterize how tough the components are tied together.
+Coupling and cohesion basically characterize how tightly the components are tied together.

  * **High coupling**: High coupling is like using glue.
 There is no easy way to disassemble components.